kennyhei/rhf-wizard/README.md

 React multistep wizard library with React Hook Form integration.

 This library let's you build multistep form wizards using React Hook Form.
-How this works is that steps are internally wrapped inside form element which has a submit handler provided by react-hook-form.
-You can configure validation, validation strategy and initial values for each step and make use of react-hook-form's helpful hooks and components like `useFormContext`, `<ErrorMessage />` and such in your step components.
+How this works is that steps are internally wrapped inside form element which has a submit handler provided by `react-hook-form`.
+You can configure validation, validation strategy and initial values for each step and make use of RHF's helpful hooks and components like `useFormContext`, `<ErrorMessage />` and such in your step components.
 Form submission is handled by the wizard automatically but that is customizable to some extent as well.

 Library basically consists of [`Wizard`](#wizard) component that requires a list of [step configuration](#step-object) objects.
 Wizard itself collects inputted form values from each step.
 Collected values can be accessed using [`useWizard`](#usewizard) hook.

+**NOTE:** This project is based on the original [Formik version](https://github.com/kennyhei/react-formik-step-wizard/) of this same wizard.
+It should work nicely but as I'm not as familiar with RHF there may be some hiccups or how this wizard is used may not feel the "`react-hook-form` way" but things are subject to change based on the feedback.

 ## Demo